OUR BODY OF WORK

 In addition to classroom instruction, our students participate in clinical rotations in emergency departments, surgery, intensive care units, obstetrical units, and pediatric intensive care units.
 Field internships are provided for you through local EMS departments and paramedic-level EMS crews.

-Skills labs are available in Creston, Iowa; Des Moines, Iowa; and Mason City, Iowa and contain hybrid learning formats consisting of online lectures and in-person skills labs.
+Skills labs are available in Clinton, Creston, Des Moines, and Mason City, Iowa and contain hybrid learning formats consisting of online lectures and in-person skills labs.

 Are you a Military Medic 68W?
 If so, you may be eligible to receive five academic credits toward your paramedic license!